-TMT companies tend to prioritise innovation and growth, often leading them to view controls as mainly fulfilling regulatory compliance demands.
+TMT companies tend to prioritize innovation and growth, often leading them to view controls as mainly fulfilling regulatory compliance demands.
 However, this view limits the value of controls, which can in turn limit the resources that management invests in controls.

 While regulatory compliance is a critical factor in controls, it should not be their main driver.
 The main driver should be the risks the company faces in creating value and the ways in which management aims to address those risks.
-Companies that can be more efficient and effective in addressing risks will realise competitive and cost advantages.
-They will also be able to achieve regulatory compliance across geographies, accommodate new regulatory demands and stay ahead of evolving risks.
+Companies that can be more efficient and effective in addressing risks will realize competitive and cost advantages.
+They will also be able to achieve regulatory compliance across geographies, accommodate new regulatory demands, and stay ahead of evolving risks.

 Regulators tend to look backward and focus on known risks.
 This has encouraged control environments that tend to be backward looking.
 Companies benefit when they create controls geared not only to risk events that have occurred, but also to those that may occur.
 This generates foresight as well as hindsight.
-It also enables controls that support the business strategy, improve performance and comfort stakeholders.
+It also enables controls that support the business strategy, improve performance, and comfort stakeholders.

 In addition, well-designed controls can enhance transparency into processes and performance.
-Real-time data analytics, key performance indicators and early warnings of changes in stakeholder sentiment or emerging competitors can position the company to address not only risks, but also opportunities.
+Real-time data analytics, key performance indicators, and early warnings of changes in stakeholder sentiment or emerging competitors can position the company to address not only risks, but also opportunities.

 The following steps can assist TMT companies in improving their control environments:

 A shift in the perspective on controls must come from the top.
-Senior TMT leaders and board members may need to actively broaden that perspective within the organisation and then commit resources to upgrading the control framework and environment.
+Senior TMT leaders and board members may need to actively broaden that perspective within the organization, and then commit resources to upgrading the control framework and environment.